Google

 Treaty of Versailles , The First World War only ended in the series of conferences that took place in the Palace of Versailles from January 1919 to January 1920.
 Fifty-five countries were represented there and the League of Nations was formed.
 Britain and France took control of several of the Turkish Empire's territories, which included Palestine, Lebanon and Syria.
 The U.S. Congress did not ratify the Treaty, and it was rather Eurocentric.

-League of Nations , The League of Nations is created which will later become the United Nations
+League of Nations , The League of Nations is created and it is the predecessor to the United Nations.

 Lady Astor , Lady Astor an American by birth is sworn in as the first female member of the British Parliament.
 A little known fact is that the first woman elected to the British Parliament was Constance Markiewicz, but she did not take up her seat because of her Irish nationalist views.

-Rotary Dial Telephones Invented , Rotary Dial Telephones Invented, before this every call made had to go through an operator but this invention allowed people to dial the number themselves.
+Rotary Dial Telephones Invented , Rotary Dial Telephones were invented.
+Before this every call made had to go through an operator but this invention allowed people to dial the number themselves.

 Grand Canyon National Park , Congress established Grand Canyon National Park which includes the Grand Canyon, a gorge of the Colorado River, considered to be one of the major natural wonders of the world in Arizona.
 This is considered by many to be one of the earliest successes the environmental conservation movement.

-Lease Acquired For Guantanamo Bay , The United States signed a leasing agreement between the US and Cuba , acquiring Guantanamo Bay a naval station at the southeastern end in Cuba
+Lease Acquired For Guantanamo Bay , The United States signed a leasing agreement between the US and Cuba, acquiring Guantanamo Bay as a naval station at the southeastern end in Cuba.

 First Pop Up Toaster , Charles Strite invents the Pop-Up Toaster which used heated electrical coils to toast bread, the problem back then all bread was cut by hand so was different thicknesses, but after over ten years when bread slicing machines are gaining in popularity so would the Electric Pop Up Toaster.

-Jailed for Advocating Birth Control , Emma Goldman who worked as a nurse and midwife among the poor in New York who was also a crusader for women’s rights and social justice, is arrested in New York City for lecturing and distributing materials about birth control.
-She was accused of violating the Comstock Act of 1873, which made it a federal offense to disseminate contraceptive devices and information through the mail or across state lines.
+Jailed for Advocating Birth Control , Emma Goldman who worked as a nurse and midwife among the poor in New York was also a crusader for women’s rights and social justice.
+She was arrested in New York City for lecturing and distributing materials about birth control.
+She was accused of violating the Comstock Act of 1873 , which made it a federal offense to disseminate contraceptive devices and information through the mail or across state lines.